By request: How to choose literature curriculum for homeschool high school.

 Take a deep dive into how to use literature study guides here.

 As always, 7Sisters Literature Study Guides are affordable, no-busywork, don’t-kill-the-book guides that are adaptable to different levels of rigor.
 We only look at one or two literature themes per study guide- definitely insurance against killing to the book with over teaching or boring a teen with too much teaching and not enough book.
 We have found this is a good format for many different teens, since the guides are adaptable to different levels.
+(Click here to see an excerpt from the Chronicles of Narnia Literature Study Guides.)

 Other publishers use the real book with literature study guide but go into a much deeper dive with each book, examining multiple literature themes in a comprehensive guide.
 This is a good fit for a teen that wants to take their time and to intensively study the books they read.
 Progeny Press is a good example of this type of guide.